-White Supremacist Infiltration Of Law Enforcement And Public Office
+White Supremacist Infiltration Of Law Enforcement, Armed Forces And Public Office

-White supremacists have infiltrated our law enforcement agencies and public office to protect white supremacist, promote the white supremacist agenda and to deprive black people and other minorities of their rights, their freedom and their lives.
+White supremacists have infiltrated our law enforcement agencies, our armed forces and public office to protect white supremacist, promote the white supremacist agenda and to deprive black people and other minorities of their rights, their freedom and their lives.

 By Jackson Landers